jasjs1/Skills-3/README.md

 ##### APP IS OUT OF BETA!

 ### README.md
+### Application is out of beta, meaning that there will be less bugs, and UI improvments.

 ### Skills 3 is a open-source iOS application coded in Swift, SwiftUI. this app may be released to the AppStore.